JMS55/sandbox/README.md

 * <kbd>Ctrl</kbd> Vertical axis lock
     * Axis lock - When held, it creates a straight line between where you first started holding it, and the current mouse location (Not enabled for Electricity)
 ### Particle Type Selection
-* Scroll the particle type selection buttons with a mouse wheel or touchpad
 * <kbd>D</kbd> Delete tool
 * <kbd>S</kbd> Sand
 * <kbd>W</kbd> Water